 Globalist members can use suite upgrades to score a Park Executive Suite which is enormous with huge windows that overlook the beautiful grounds and down to the lake. breakfast here is also great with Western Japanese and Chinese breakfast items.

-Rates start at around $200 per night or 12,000 points per night.
+Rates start at around $200 USD per night or 12,000 points per night.
 Many Globalists think that this hotel is the best kept Hyatt secret in the world.

 5. Park Hyatt Siem Reap